 Analyze the Function

-Ask Assembly to analyze the function:
+Ask Factory to analyze the function:

 “Please analyze this utility function and provide an overview of its purpose and potential edge cases we should test for.”